Lake users have a right of navigation on Windermere, Ullswater, Derwentwater and Coniston Lake.

 As new equipment, software or methodology becomes available and is adopted by us, it will be brought to the attention of lake users both here and through other channels.

 The Regulation of Investigatory Powers Act 2000 (RIPA) authorisation is not required for carrying out our routine enforcement duties by authorised officers.
-It is not considered to be a "covert operation" as officers are not engaged in a "specific investigation or a specific operation" nor do they carry out their duties "in a manner that is calculated to ensure that persons who are subject to the surveillance are unaware that it is or may be taking place".
+It is not considered to be a 'covert operation', as officers are not engaged in a 'specific investigation or a specific operation' nor do they carry out their duties 'in a manner that is calculated to ensure that persons who are subject to the surveillance are unaware that it is or may be taking place'.

-All evidence is forwarded to our Solicitor, who determines whether or not the matter will be prosecuted through the Single Justice Procedure in the Magistrates’ Court.
+All evidence is forwarded to our solicitor, who determines whether or not the matter will be prosecuted through the Single Justice Procedure in the Magistrates’ Court.

 All interactions between our officers and lake users are recorded on our Registration Database and are held for three years.
-Where a defendant has been convicted by the courts, our interactions with them will be recorded and held on our Registration Database for five years.